Skip to main content

 FEE

-Benefit from preferred rates by enrolling in at least four of our micro-certificates in sustainability.
+Get preferred rates by signing up for all of our 5 micro-certificates in sustainability.
 Employers can also unlock preferred rates by registering three or more members of their organization.
 Contact our program manager to explore our packages.

 Melissa Paris St-Amour